planetruby/awesome-rubies/README.md

 A collection of awesome Rubies (compilers, interpreters, virtual machines, parsers, doc generators, version managers, etc.)

+Note: :gem: stands for the RubyGems page and :octocat: stands for the GitHub page.

 ---

 [ANNOUNCEMENT] Looking for awesome Ruby events (meetups, conferences, camps, etc.) from around the world)?
 See the [Awesome Events List @ Planet Ruby](https://github.com/planetruby/awesome-events).